 Set up the text messaging you would like to display in your lightbox: Enter a Headline, Description, Submit button text, and Success Message for the Lightbox form.
 Feel free to use the defaults that are already set up.

-6. Click Save, then scroll up to the top of the page to preview and test the button
+7. Click Save, then scroll up to the top of the page.
+Preview and test the button.

 Note: This step is required for lightbox code to activate.

-- When your form loads, fill out all the fields you set up and click your submit button.
+- Click the Subscribe button.
+When your form loads, fill out all the fields you set up and click your submit button.
 If you do not enter required fields the form will show a friendly error.
 You should see a success message after clicking your submit button.

 - Since this is a live preview of your form, you are actually signing up through this Lightbox.
 Check the inbox of the address you used for testing the form, you should have an email to verify the signup.
 This is the same email you will receive when testing your main subscribe form.